peteroupc/peteroupc.github.io/colorgen.md

 <a id=HSV></a>
 ### HSV

-[HSV](https://en.wikipedia.org/wiki/HSL_and_HSV)  (also known as HSB), is a color model that transforms RGB colors to make them easier to manipulate and reason with.
+[HSV](https://en.wikipedia.org/wiki/HSL_and_HSV)  (also known as HSB) is a color model that transforms RGB colors to make them easier to manipulate and reason with.
 An HSV color consists of three components, in the following order:

 - _Hue_, or angle in the color wheel, is in radians and is 0 or greater and less than 2&pi; (from red at 0 to yellow to green to cyan to blue to magenta to red).
 - _Saturation_, the distance of the color from gray and white (but not necessarily from black),